 What Steps Are Involved In Securing Trademark Registration?

 There are three main steps to securing federal trademark registration: clearance, filing, and prosecution.

-- Filing: If your mark “clears,” your attorney would prepare and file applications based on either current use or future intent to use the proposed mark.
+- Filing: If you determine that you are comfortable with the risk profile of a proposed mark and want to process with seeking a federal trademark registration, your attorney will prepare and file applications based on either current use or future intent to use the proposed mark.
 One of the most advantageous things you can do to protect your brand is to file an application as early as possible.

-- Prosecution: Trademark applications mature to registration after an examination by an Examiner at the U.S. Patent & Trademark Office, a “publication” period during which third parties may object to the registration of your mark, and satisfaction of other prosecution formalities.
+- Prosecution: Trademark applications mature to registration after a review by an Examiner at the U.S. Patent & Trademark Office, a “publication” period during which third parties may object to the registration of your mark, and satisfaction of other prosecution formalities.